NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 Remember that this process was called as `run_fastqc(get_sra_by_accession.out)`, which means that the output tuple from the `get_sra_by_accession` will be the input for the `run_fastqc` process.
-This allows us to easily grab both the sample name and the corresponding FASTQ file without any use of wildcards, which is how you would do it in Snakemake.
+This allows us to grab both the sample name and the corresponding FASTQ file without any use of wildcards, which is how you would do it in Snakemake.

 > **Variable names** <br>
 > Remember that we can use any name for each input variable within a process,